paulio11/P5-Pokebox/README.md

 Pokébox is a user-friendly website that allows Pokémon enthusiasts to easily keep track of their Pokémon collections.
 The website is built using the popular React framework, providing a smooth and intuitive front-end experience.
 All data is stored in a SQL database managed by a reliable Django Rest Framework backend.
 The site pulls accurate Pokémon information from [PokéAPI](https://pokeapi.co/), ensuring that users have access to the most up-to-date data for their collection.

+### Goals

-Building a website like Pokébox offers several benefits for users:
+Building a website like Pokébox will offer several benefits for users:

-- Organization and Tracking: Pokébox provides a centralized platform for users to effectively organize and track their Pokémon collection.
-It allows users to keep a comprehensive record of their Pokémon, including details like species, stats, types, and more.
+- Organization and Tracking: Pokébox will provide a centralized platform for users to effectively organize and track their Pokémon collection.
+It will allow users to keep a comprehensive record of their Pokémon, including details like species, stats, types, and more.
 This can be particularly useful for avid collectors who want to maintain a detailed inventory of their Pokémon.
-- Easy Access and Convenience: By having a dedicated website like Pokébox, users can conveniently access their Pokémon collection from any device with an internet connection.
+- Easy Access and Convenience: By having a dedicated website like Pokébox, users will be able to conveniently access their Pokémon collection from any device with an internet connection.
 This means you can easily manage and view your Pokémon data on-the-go, whether you're using a computer, smartphone, or tablet.
-- Community Engagement: Pokébox can foster a sense of community among Pokémon enthusiasts.
-Users can connect with like-minded individuals, share their collections, and adventures.
-It provides a platform for users to showcase their Pokémon achievements and engage in discussions related to the Pokémon world.
+- Community Engagement: Pokébox will foster a sense of community among Pokémon enthusiasts.
+Users will be able to connect with like-minded individuals, share their collections, and adventures.
+It will provide a platform for users to showcase their Pokémon achievements and engage in discussions related to the Pokémon world.
-- Reference and Information: Pokébox integrates with PokéAPI, ensuring that users have access to accurate and up-to-date Pokémon data.
-This can serve as a valuable reference tool for users.
-Having a reliable source of information can enhance their overall Pokémon experience.
+- Reference and Information: Pokébox will integrate with PokéAPI, ensuring that users have access to accurate and up-to-date Pokémon data.
+This will serve as a valuable reference tool for users.
+Having a reliable source of information should enhance their overall Pokémon experience.

 [Back to top 🔺](#pokébox)